Felix du Plessis: Personal life

 Du Plessis married Pat Smethurst, who in 1954 captained the South African women's hockey team.
 Their son Morné is the only Springbok captain born to parents who both captained national sports sides.
 The Du Plessis couple supported the more liberal opposition United Party instead of the National Party, which had come to power in 1948 and would enforce apartheid for the next 42 years.

-Felix worked as a representative for South African Breweries, then relocated to Vereeniging to manage Iscor's sport and recreation department.
+Felix worked as a representative for South African Breweries, then relocated to Vereeniging to manage Mittal Steel Company's sport and recreation department.
 He moved to Stilfontein, where he opened a liquor store, one of the first shops in town.
 Morné recalls his father as a gentle and retiring person, who only started watching his son play rugby once he was at Stellenbosch.
 Du Plessis died at Stilfontein in 1978 at the age of 58, having played only in the three tests against New Zealand.